marti901/thrive-in-chaos/README.md

 This repository contains the source code, PowerPoint slides of the Thrive in chaos session.

 ## Open issues
- - Don't have to hard code URL's in YARP.
- - Have a working deployment pipeline
+ - Move permission assignment to RBAC file

 ## Creating infra